Heronwang/UDACITY-Data-Analyst-Nano-Degree/R based  Exploratory Data Analysis Project- What Determines Wine Quality/README.md

+## Project Overview
 Exploratory Data Analysis (EDA) is the numerical and graphical examination of data characteristics and relationships before formal, rigorous statistical analyses are applied.
-In this project, you learn skills to frame and present data.
+EDA can lead to insights, which may uncover to other questions, and eventually predictive models.
 Data, by itself, is "ubiquitous and cheap," says Google's Chief Economist and UC Berkeley professor Hal Varian.
-What you do as a data analyst is take that data and turn it into insights.
+What you do as a data analyst is take that data and turn it into insights.It also is an important “line of defense” against bad data and is an opportunity to notice that the assumptions or intuitions about a data set are violated.

-When working on this project, think about the insights you're trying to provide.
-When speaking to an employer, this is what they want to first hear about.
-EDA can lead to insights, which may uncover to other questions, and eventually predictive models.
-It also is an important “line of defense” against bad data and is an opportunity to notice that your assumptions or intuitions about a data set are violated. n this project, you will use R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.
+Therefore in this project, I learned skills to frame and present data us R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.
 After completing the project, you will:

 Understand the distribution of a variable and to check for anomalies and outliers